Meniscal Transplant Surgery

 What about after the operation?

 You will see a physiotherapist before discharge to be instructed on crutch use and simple exercises to carry out in the short term.
-Crutches are advised for a few days to several weeks depending on the surgery performed.
+Crutches are advised for 6 weeks.

-Surgery for FAI is usually followed by 4 weeks of partial weight bearing with crutches.
-Passive range of movement exercises and static bike exercises can start as soon as comfort allows, but greater movement and hip strengthening does not commence until the crutches have been discarded.
+Surgery for meniscal transplantation is usually followed by 6 weeks of toe-touch weight bearing with crutches.
+Passive range of movement exercises can start as soon as comfort allows, but greater movement and knee strengthening does not commence until the crutches have been discarded.

 You will see Mr Patel two weeks after surgery for a wound check (and stitch removal) and a physiotherapy program will ensue thereafter which is paramount to the success of the operation.